 4. Life Described In Geometric Terms

 To be able to solve for afterlife we have to define life first.
-A firm understanding of life is a requirement to understand afterlife.
+A firm understanding of life is a requirement to understand the afterlife.
 To quantify life, we turn to the mathematics of geometry.
 Consider the geometrical definition of a point:

 1. A geometric point has no height, no width, and no depth.